leonardofaria/leonardofaria.net/content/2020/10/27/how-to-use-git-aliases-to-increase-your-productivity.md

 ---
 id: 2223
-title: How to Use Git Aliases to Increase Your Productivity
+title: How to use Git aliases to increase your productivity
 date: 2020-10-27
 author: Leonardo Faria
 ogImage: /images/og-images/2223.png